kuttysoftmy/ToDoApp/README.md

    - Scan the QR code displayed in the terminal or in the Expo DevTools that open in your browser after running npx expo start.
    - This will open your ToDo list application on the Expo Go app on your device.

+For android device, start the server and scan the qr code using Expo Go app.